Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## A1.
 Ansible Installation and Configuration

-> Before you actually start with installing it's better to Check your `/etc/hosts` file which resolves host ip address to FQDNs, in RHCE exam they will give you all the FQDN of managed nodes and you don't need to create an entry in `/etc/hosts` file, Remember that **You have root access to all five servers**, in my exam it was already created. what i mean is this file was created already `/etc/hosts` and hosts file was already being populated with ip addresses and hostnames along with FQDNs, and i didn't have to create them from scratch.
+> Before you actually start with installing ansible it's better to Check your `/etc/hosts` file which resolves host ip address to FQDNs, in RHCE exam they will give you all the FQDN of managed nodes and you don't need to create an entry in `/etc/hosts` file, Remember that **You have root access to all five servers**, in my exam it was already created. what i mean is this file was created already `/etc/hosts` and hosts file was already being populated with ip addresses and hostnames along with FQDNs, and i didn't have to create them from scratch.

 > just an example so you know how they will provide you `/etc/hosts` file